Join us as we explore the history, culture and arts of Havana, and meet its people.

 Ms. Jan DeCosmo, Ph.D., is retired Professor of Humanities in the Department of Visual Arts, Humanities & Theatre at Florida A&M University in Tallahassee.
 She is director of Jan’s Gallery and the Caribbean Center of Southside Tallahassee.

-Group members are not going as tourists, as there is no tourism allowed to travel to Cuba because of the 1962 U.S. Embargo against Cuba .
-Passengers may travel legally if they fall under 12 categories identified by the Office of Foreign Assets Control – US Treasury Department.
+Group members are not going as tourists, as there is no tourism allowed for Americans because of the 1962 U.S. Embargo against Cuba.
+Passengers may travel legally if they fall under one of 12 categories identified by the Office of Foreign Assets Control – US Treasury Department.
 Travelers will be going for full-time activities under the category and are asked to keep travel records for five (5) years.
 The category we travel under is "Support for the Cuban People."